phoebe-project/phoebe-project.org/README.md

 ## Updating News Entries

+News entries are defined in `newsStoriesDicts` variable in [news.jsx](./src/news.jsx).
+To add a new article, add a dictionary to the TOP of this list, copying the format of other existing entries.
+Pay particular attention to making sure all commas exist correctly (and test locally before deploying).
+The `pinned` key in the dictionary will determine whether any given entry will also be shown on the top of the homepage.
+Set this to true, if desired, but remember to set it to false after the article is no longer timely.
+The `content` must be wrapped in an outer `<div>` element.

 ## Workshops

 Similar to the documentation, the workshop pages are dynamically fetched from the [phoebe2-workshop repository](http://github.com/phoebe-project/phoebe2-workshop) and rendered from the markdown files.
 Updates to the workshop information or materials, should be made to the [phoebe2-workshop repository](http://github.com/phoebe-project/phoebe2-workshop) and pushed (or open a Pull Request) to the correct branch.
 The name of the branch must match the name of the workshop URL (defined in the `workshops` variable in [workshop.jsx](./src/workshop.jsx)).